 Patricia has also worked with non-profit organizations like the L&L Fund and its program Choose Creativity, as well as with Sing For Hope; both organizations strive to uplift people in need through the power of art and creativity.

-Born and raised in Mexico City and fed by the vibrancy, passion and joie de vivre of Mexican culture, I spent my childhood years at a German school, with a more rigid and disciplined work ethic.
-It was that day-to-day contrast that shaped my personality and my development as an artist.
-There is order and logic to my work and my process, but there is also a natural desire to innovate and break the rules.
-It is that inherent nature that allows my work to evolve, transform and remain playful.
+Born and raised in Mexico City, Patricia was nourished by the vibrancy, passion and joie de vivre of Mexican culture.
+She spent her early years in Germany and later attended a German school in Mexico City with a rather rigid and disciplined work ethic.
+It was that day-to-day contrast that shaped her personality and to this day influences her development as an artist.